daveho/CloudCoderWebsite/install/servers.md

 begin with the line `<VirtualHost *:443>`.

 Make sure the `ServerName` directive is specified correctly.
-For example, if your hostname is `cs.unseen.edu`, then it should be specified as
+For example, if your hostname is `cloudcoder.unseen.edu`, then it should be specified as

-	ServerName cs.unseen.edu:443
+	ServerName cloudcoder.unseen.edu:443

 Add a section to the top of the file (just below the `ServerAdmin` directive) as follows: